movement essentials for ageing bodies

 It’s common to hear people in their 40s and 50s blaming their various musculoskeletal ailments on getting older.
 The truth is, we are all ageing, from the moment we are born!
 Have you recently found yourself complaining about various musculoskeletal issues?
 Are your knees or some other body part beginning to shout louder?
 Are you falling into the trap of telling yourself that these issues are because you are getting older?
 Are you struggling with your exercise program because a body part keeps letting you down?

 The good news is that we can do something about it and develop bodies that are more robust, resilient and ready for what life throws at us.
 I am going to show you how.
-I have created this 12 week course which takes a whole body approach to these issues and will help you target areas of the body that have low mobility and/or strength.
+I have created this 12 week class series which takes a whole body approach to these issues and will help you target areas of the body that have low mobility and/or strength.
 Organised into 12 one hour classes, we will start at the feet and slowly work our way through the whole body helping you find and unlock your sticky spots with restorative exercises and movement.

 At the end of 12 weeks, you will understand your body better, have tools to increase your body’s untapped physical capacity and move in ways that offer more strength and mobility day to day, not just during class.
-You will be inspired and motivated to have a movement practise and make habit modifications to accelerate the learning in class and feel your body is on a different trajectory than when you started.
+You will be inspired and motivated to have a movement practise and make habit modifications to accelerate the learning in class and know that your body is on a different trajectory than when you started.

 Movement skills that you can apply anywhere, anytime